groovy-tutorial/groovy-tutorial/manuscript/08/08_11_UsefulClassAnnotations.md

 ## Immutable

-The `Immutable` annotation provides the same features as `Canonical` but locks down new instances so that they can't be changed after creation.
+The `Immutable` annotation provides similar features as `Canonical` but locks down new instances so that they can't be changed after creation.
 [Immutable objects](https://en.wikipedia.org/wiki/Immutable_object) can be very useful in systems using parallel processing or caching.

 {lang=groovy}